milomg/reactively/Reactive-algorithms.md

 Reactive libraries can be divided into two categories: lazy and eager.

 In an eager reactive library, reactive elements are evaluated as soon as one of their sources changes.
+(In practice, most eager libraries defer and batch evaluations for performance reasons).

 In a lazy reactive library, reactive elements are only evaluated when they are needed.
 (In practice, most lazy libraries also have an eager phase for performance reasons).

 We can compare how a lazy vs eager library will evaluate a graph like this: